WallarooLabs/pony-kafka/README.md

 Compression | Ability to use LZ4/Snappy/Zlib compression for message sets | Implemented Message Format V2 | Ability to use message set format version 2 | Not Implemented Idempotence/Transaction | Ability to use idempotence/transactions | Not Implemented
+Metrics | Ability to collect metrics and provide reports of metrics periodically | Not Implemented Security | Ability to use SSL/SASL/etc to secure connection to Kafka brokers | Not Implemented Message Interceptors | Ability to intercept messages before produce and after consume to be able to modify them or extract metadata from them for monitoring and other purposes | Not Implemented
-Producer Batching | Ability to batch produce requests for efficiency | Implemented Producer Rate Limiting | Ability to limit number of outstanding produce requests | Implemented Throttling | Ability to tell producers of data to slow down due to network congestion | Implemented Message Delivery Reports | Report back to producers once Kafka has confirm message has been successfully stored | Implemented Logging | Logging of what is happening/errors | Partially Implemented Error Handling | Ability to gracefully handle errors (retry if possible; fail fast if not) | Partially Implemented
+Producer Batching | Ability to batch produce requests for efficiency | Implemented Producer Rate Limiting | Ability to limit number of outstanding produce requests | Implemented Throttling | Ability to tell producers of data to slow down due to network congestion | Implemented Message Delivery Reports | Report back to producers once Kafka has confirm message has been successfully stored | Implemented Logging | Logging of what is happening/errors | Partially Implemented Error Handling | Ability to gracefully handle errors (retry if possible; fail fast if not) | Partially Implemented Documentation | Comprehensive documentation for developers using Pony Kafka and developers enhancing Pony Kafka | Not Implemented
+Testing | Comprehensive test suite to confirm everything is working as expected | Not Implemented